 Her bedroom is strong in natural energy.
 The boy’s neighbors occasionally grumble about living in a modern city – cell-phone towers everywhere.
 The boy’s father had even called in an expert to assess whether his apartment is in any danger of unhealthy radiation.
 What is this doing to our bodies?
 So he also sleeps in a place that is completely artificial but strong.
 For the equivalent of the Japanese crater shrine location, this needs another ‘strong energy-field’, a place like a traditional graveyard known to be a bit odd, where animals will never go, and switch gestures need to be more obvious here.
 It’s a more powerful location, strong enough to take the place of the ‘twilight blurring of dimensions’ – where strange things have often happened, and also to bridge across a slightly longer time, so the final switch can reach back to before the girl was killed (give her time to complete the rescue mission started by the boy).

 Use smart-phone knowledge: Both boy and girl use their cell-phones extensively, so DO try to call each other once they get comfortable with the awkward body-switch experiences and start thinking of them as character-switches or dream episodes, and find that calls or text messages never connect and that their phones always have a wrong date during switch episodes.
 Why?
 They are both phone-savvy so figure out the 3-year gap issue quite quickly (best if that is a little variable each time, just within a day or two of 3 years), just don’t know how to get around such a strange thing, and don’t think it very important at first.
 All they can really do is leave text or voice notes for the other on each other’s phones during switch episodes, to be seen/heard the following day.
 The girl goes early in the story to the boy’s home in Chicago but finds that he doesn’t know her at all – so it would be the same if he came to see her, she figures.
 She wouldn’t recognize him.
-They decide that they are both living in separate time-streams, where they don’t know of each other.
-There can be no physical crossing of a time barrier, which is why their memories are so dream-like, and the switches are the only times that a bridge between them is created.
+They decide that they are both living in separate time-streams, where they don’t know of each other – they’re both wrong, but don’t know that.
+They believe that there can be no physical crossing of a time barrier, which is why their memories are so dream-like, and the switches are the only times that a bridge between them is created.
 For the girl, familiar with spiritual issues, this is an acceptable possibility (old-fashioned thinking), but for the boy it is not to be trusted (modern thinking).
 The only actions they can remember are those where their minds were in control, and then only vaguely, as a dream.
 Where their bodies were being controlled by the other, they don’t remember anything.

 After 3 years have elapsed, perhaps they will THEN be able to meet each other.
 Of course, she gets killed before that happens.
 For film clarity, both boy and girl should have a distinctive gesture that they always make when bridging between multiverse dimensions (either going in or coming out).
 For the girl, perhaps hand to throat, open mouth, surprise.
 For the boy, perhaps hand to forehead, screwed-up eyes, grimace.
 Gesture can be slightly different each time but essentially similar.
 No doubt for the audience that this is the start or end of a ‘dream’ sequence, and that it’s always a two-way switch.